Lauren’s Acute Lymphoblastic Leukemia Story

 They had a face shield they put over me so I wasn’t getting radiation to my head.
 It looked like a helmet they would put on me.
 This machine would just go side to side, then tell me to turn to my right side, then turn to my left.
 All I could see was these lights moving around.

 That was hard.
 That broke me down.
 That made me super weak.
 My mouth was always really dry and hurting.
 Eventually, it felt like your skin was peeling a lot.
 That was the first point where I was like, “This is hard.
 This is cancer, and it’s not fair.”

 Summary: Weakness, fatigue, dry mouth, a few mouth sores

-I had two mouth sores and they weren’t bad.
+I had 2 mouth sores, and they weren’t bad.
 The biggest thing with the mouth sores is the cells that rapidly multiple is what it targets, so your mouth won’t heal as fast.

 Bone marrow transplant the next day

 It was very fast.
 That’s how they planned it, immediately putting the donor cells into the body.
 My aunt was there with me in the room.
 My mom was downstairs getting the harvesting.
 The doctor immediately came upstairs.
 They had the bag that looked like I was about to get a transfusion.

 It was huge.
 She said, “These are your cells,” and she hooked it up.
 They put it into my PICC line, and it immediately started going.
 There was no in between, no pause.
 It looked like she got dressed in the OR and immediately brought it up to me.
 It was less than 30 minutes.